wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 6: Test the service

-To test the `CovidStatus` service you created, follow the procedure below:
+To test the `CovidStatus` service you created, follow this procedure:

 1. Click **Run & Test**.

-    The following logs appear to indicate that the service has successfully started.
+    The following logs appear, indicating that the service has successfully started.

     ```
     Starting application...